-ESRS E4 - Biodiversity and ecosystems Nature of IRO and time horizon Value chain stage concerned IRO title Description of the IRO biodiversity loss; I pacts and depend atus of species; Impacts on the extent and status of em services The extractive sector and the electronics sector are the source of several types of pressure on biodiversity: deforestation, soil degradation, habitat fragmentation, ecosystem disruption, water, air and soil pollution, etc. These pressures have consequences for the quantity and diversity of species and the richness of ecosystems in the areas and countries where these activities are located.
-Negative impact Upstream of Pressure on biodiversity in the upstream electronics sector All our suppliers operating in the extractive and electronics sectors have a potentially negative impact on the environment and society as a result of the pressure on biodiversity generated by their activities. value chain The regulatory and/or reputational consequences of serious biodiversity-related incidents at some of our suppliers could have an impact on LACROIX's sourcing.
+ESRS E4 - Biodiversity and ecosystems Nature of IRO and time horizon Value chain stage concerned IRO title Description of the IRO mpacts on the sta encies on ecosyst atus of species; Impacts on the extent and status of em services Negative impact Upstream of value chain Pressure on biodiversity in the upstream electronics sector The extractive sector and the electronics sector are the source of several types of pressure on biodiversity: deforestation, soil degradation, habitat fragmentation, ecosystem disruption, water, air and soil pollution, etc. These pressures have consequences for the quantity and diversity of species and the richness of ecosystems in the areas and countries where these activities are located.
+All our suppliers operating in the extractive and electronics sectors have a potentially negative impact on the environment and society as a result of the pressure on biodiversity generated by their activities.
+The regulatory and/or reputational consequences of serious biodiversity-related incidents at some of our suppliers could have an impact on LACROIX's sourcing.
 In response to this situation, LACROIX asks its suppliers to sign a code of conduct that includes requirements for monitoring and controlling pollution linked to their activities, and carries out an evaluation of the environmental practices of its strategic suppliers.
-LACROIX has also developed a strategy of diversifying its supplies.
+LACROIX has also developed a strategy of diversifying its suppliers.
 This impact does not call into question the Group's resilience, as we have taken the necessary steps to protect ourselves from its possible consequences.